kdf1122/KarlandMorgansWedding/content/pages/registry/index.md

 ---
 title: "Registry"
 ---
-this is all we are doing for the registry - we still need to create the actual Amazon registry.
+This is all we are doing for the registry.
+We still need to create the actual Amazon registry.

 [Wayfair](https://www.wayfair.com/registry/wedding/morganandkarl)